Modern slavery statement – Telehouse

 Telehouse’s key anti-slavery initiatives cover a broad range of policies, due diligence processes, risk assessments and training as follows:

-- Policies and modern slavery statement: The Human Resources department, in collaboration with Compliance, Legal and Procurement, are responsible for putting in place and reviewing this statement and the further policies detailed in section 4 below.
+• Policies and modern slavery statement: The Telehouse Board is responsible for putting in place and reviewing this statement and the further policies detailed in section 4 below.
 These policies set our commitments and expectations to our suppliers, our people and our business partners.

-- Risk assessment: Risk analysis is undertaken at every level of the organisation as a structured, controlled and coordinated process.
+• Risk assessment: Risk analysis is undertaken at every level of the organisation as a structured, controlled and coordinated process.
 We do this to better understand the risk profile of our business and supply chain, enabling targeted risk mitigation.
 Risk reporting is built on existing departmental level reporting and is integrated wherever practical into routine management reporting.
+In addition, standalone enterprise level risk reporting is carried out and reviewed on a quarterly basis.
 Where risks are deemed significant, they are escalated to the top of our organisation to enable oversight and risk mitigation actions.

-- Investigations/due diligence: As part of the Telehouse due diligence process the Procurement department reviews supplier and contractor human rights and modern slavery controls at the point of engagement (i.e. when negotiation and contracting takes place) and post initial engagement where further material services or projects are contracted.
-This pre-screening enables potential suppliers to be assessed against our minimum standards we require.
+• Investigations/due diligence: As part of the Telehouse due diligence process the Procurement department reviews supplier and contractor human rights and modern slavery controls at the point of engagement This pre-screening enables potential suppliers to be assessed against the minimum standards we require.

-- Training: Telehouse is committed to providing resources including human resources and specialised skills, technological resources, and financial resources to support the implementation, monitoring, and improvement of employee awareness of human rights and modern slavery laws.
-Appropriate e-learning training is undertaken across Telehouse on a regular basis.
+• Resourcing: Telehouse is committed to providing resources including human resources and specialised skills, technological resources, and financial resources to support the implementation, monitoring, and improvement of employee awareness of human rights and modern slavery laws.

 Relevant Policies

-Telehouse has a number of policies that set out our expectations and commitments to our suppliers, our people and our business partners.
-These are set out below:
+Telehouse has several policies that set out our expectations and commitments to our suppliers, our people and our business partners.
+These are all readily available to all employees of Telehouse through the Telehouse intranet, and are set out below:

 Supplier Due Diligence

-Telehouse undertakes due diligence when considering taking on new suppliers and reviews its existing suppliers.
+Telehouse undertakes due diligence when considering taking on new suppliers.
 The organisation’s due diligence and reviews include:

-- Carrying out supplier due diligence.
-Telehouse requests evidence from suppliers of their compliance with applicable modern slavery law both at the initial point of engagement (i.e., when negotiation and contracting takes place) and post initial engagement where further material services or projects are contracted.
+• Carrying out supplier due diligence.
+Telehouse requests evidence from suppliers of their compliance with applicable modern slavery law at the point of engagement.

 Training